PlotMap: Automated Layout Design for Building Game Worlds: Experiments Analysis

-We carry out three groups of experiments to investigate different aspects of the problem.
-Firstly, we inspect the performance of our three proposed embedding strategies on four small task sets in Table~\ref{tab:varying-tasks}.
-Secondly, we examine the generalization of the RL agents on a 10,000-task set in Table~\ref{tab:10000_task}.
-Finally, we study the influence of maps and constraints on generalization in Table~\ref{tab:100_task}.
+We examine the performance of our two proposed embedding strategies across four small task sets.
+For the datasets comprising 100 tasks, we explore the influence of maps and constraints on generalization.
+These results are presented in Table~\ref{tab:varying-tasks}.

-For all of the tables, we evaluate our trained policies on two conditions: \textit{Random-initial-positions} refers to the policies evaluated with the same task sets for training but under different initial positions; \textit{100-unseen-tasks} reports success rates when the policies, each trained on their respective task set, are tested on 100 unseen tasks.
-We consider success only when all the constraints are satisfied, and we calculate the success rates over 1000 rollouts; each rollout takes approximately 5 seconds to finish.
+For each dataset, we evaluate our trained policies under two conditions: \textit{rand init}, which refers to evaluating the policies with the same task sets used for training but under different initial positions; and \textit{rand init + unseen tasks}, which reports the success rates when the policies, each trained on their respective task set, are tested on 100 unseen tasks (with different maps and constraints).
+Success is considered only when all constraints are satisfied.
+We calculate the success rates over 1,000 rollouts, with each rollout taking approximately 5 seconds to complete.